updated on 09 March 2023

 Qualifying law degrees and GDLs cover the seven foundations of legal knowledge:

 Many institutions offer degrees in law – as either single, joint or combined honours courses.
-Our Course search section provides a comprehensive list of institutions that teach qualifying law degrees, as does the SRA.
+Our Course search section provides a comprehensive list of institutions that teach qualifying law degrees, as does the Solicitors Regulation Authority (SRA).

 For those not intending to study law at undergraduate level, the choice is enormous.
 You should consult your careers adviser and as many guides to courses as you can.

-How and when to applyUniversity applications are managed by UCAS in your A-level years.
-You should consult the website and your sixth-form/college careers adviser for details.
+University applications are managed by UCAS in your A-level years.
+You should consult the website and your sixth form/college careers adviser for details.